Higuerón West 217/News

 In launching this initiative, the town Fuengirola is following in the footsteps of Higuerón West, which incorporated safe cycling and walking spaces in its master plan design from the outset.
 Cycling paths and expanded pedestrian areas have become a priority among modern town planners in an effort to reduce traffic, congestion and pollution, as well as create more pleasant and harmonious urban living spaces.

 After the initial cycle network in the centre of Fuengirola and its beach promenade are completed, the plan also includes not only linking the surrounding residential areas to the centre, but also to one another – in the process creating a 25-kilometre network throughout the municipality.
 A larger-scale project in Seville overcame great infrastructural hurdles to achieve a similar level of car-free route networks at a fraction of the cost of expanding roads or metro systems.

 An integral part of such a system is not only its use by bike-owning residents, but also the provision of bicycle hire hubs, known here as ‘Aparcabicis’.
 There will be 58 such collection and drop-off points, where casual bike users such as tourists can pay automatically for the use of hire bicycles.
-The mayor of Fuengirola, Ana Mula, heralds the new initiative as part of an overall plan to encourage people out of cars and thus ease traffic flows while also benefiting the environment.
+The mayor of Fuengirola, Ana Mula, heralds the new initiative as part of an overall plan to encourage people out of cars and thus ease traffic flows while also benefitting the environment.

 The system will naturally also provide for bicycle parking facilities, such as already seen outside public amenities like railway stations, and the cycle path network will have its own set of road signs and traffic signals, as well as a series of apps to facilitate usage, rentals and finding your way around.